 Aug.
 5 — A federal magistrate judge in Florida, Bruce Reinhart, signs a search warrant for Mar-a-Lago “after finding probable cause that evidence of multiple federal crimes would be found at the Premises,” according to the judge’s order to unseal the affidavit.

 Aug.
 8 — The FBI executes the search warrant at Mar-a-Lago.
-The search lasts nine hours and results in the recovery of more classified documents.
-The Justice Department seizes 13 boxes that “contained documents with classification markings, and in all, over one hundred unique documents with classification markings — that is, more than twice the amount produced on June 3, 2022, in response to the grand jury subpoena,” according to a later DOJ court filing.
+The search lasts nine hours and results in the recovery of “roughly 13,000 documents totaling approximately 22,000 pages.”
+That includes 13 boxes that “contained documents with classification markings, and in all, over one hundred unique documents with classification markings — that is, more than twice the amount produced on June 3, 2022, in response to the grand jury subpoena,” according to a later DOJ court filing.
 The classified materials were found not only in the Mar-a-Lago storage room, but also in Trump’s office.

 “The classification levels ranged from CONFIDENTIAL to TOP SECRET information, and certain documents included additional sensitive compartments that signify very limited distribution,” the court filing said.

 Aug.
 11 — U.S. Attorney General Merrick Garland confirms the search of the former president’s residence, saying he “personally approved” the request for a search warrant.
 “Upholding the rule of law means applying the law evenly, without fear or favor.
 Under my watch, that is precisely what the Justice Department is doing,” he says.

 (In a later court filing, the Justice Department said “the government resorted to a search warrant only after the former President failed to return missing records as requested by NARA and then as required by a grand jury subpoena.”)

 Garland also announces that the Department of Justice filed a motion to unseal the warrant and a copy of an inventory of seized items.